RodgerOliver/ethical-hacking/README.md

 ### Maltego - Social Engineering
 Maltego is an information gathering tool that can be used to collect information about anything.
 The target can be a website, company, person, and do on.
-You can discover entities associated with the taget and everything will be displayed on a nice graph.
+You can discover entities associated with the target and everything will be displayed on a nice graph.

 ### Make a Trojan

-A Trojan is a simple file that seems to be normal but has malicious code in it, in this case a backdoor will be injected in this file.
+A Trojan is a simple file that seems to be normal but has malicious code in it, in this case, a backdoor will be injected into this file.

 The target will receive a file with a backdoor, when this file is opened the backdoor will be executed in the background.

 This will be done with a download and execute script which will download the file and the backdoor.

 In the script, change `url1` with the real file url and the `url2` with the backdoor url.

 Then the script needs to be compiled with Autoit, software and programming language that the script was written in.
 Change the script extension to `.au3`.
-Select the source, destination and icon for the backdoored file and convert it.
+Select the source, destination, and icon for the backdoored file and convert it.

 ### Spoof File Extensions

 To spoof file extensions use the Right-to-Left Override character.
 This way you can make a `.exe` file looks like a `.jpg` file.

-Beacause some browser are removing this character you can compress the file to keep the spoofed extension.
+Because some browsers are removing this character you can compress the file to keep the spoofed extension.

 ### Spoof Emails

-Email spoofing is the ability to email someone with a any email address.
+Email spoofing is the ability to email someone with any email address.

-This can be achived using a trusted email service to send the email.
-You can use a webhosting account, create your mail server or use a SMTP server.
+This can be achieved using a trusted email service to send the email.
+You can use a web hosting account, create your mail server or use an SMTP server.

 A good and free SMTP server is [Sendgrid](https://sendgrid.com).
 Sign up for the free plan, click in integrate using SMTP relay and generate a key.

 Then use the program`sendemail` to send the spoofed email.
-The authentication will be done with the username and password generated by Sendgrid, put the from and to emails, the subject, message and the header.
+The authentication will be done with the username and password generated by Sendgrid, put the from and to emails, the subject, message, and the header.

 `sendemail -s [server:port] -xu [user] -xp [password] -f [from email] -t [to email] -u [subject] -m [message] -o message-header="From: [name] <email>"`

 ### BeEf

-BeEF is a Browser Exploitation Framework that allows to perform a nuber of attacks on a hooked target.
+BeEF is a Browser Exploitation Framework that allows performing a number of attacks on a hooked target.
 To hook someone the target needs to load a hook script generated by BeEF.

 Once you start BeEF a URL for the web interface will be shown as well as the hook script.

 To hook someone you can use DNS spoofing, inject the hook.js file using MITM or Social Engineer.

 When the target is hooked you can execute commands on the target browser.
-You can search things to do in the `Commands` tab.
+You can search for things to do in the `Commands` tab.

 Note: some commands just work in `http` protocol.

-## Post Explotation
+## Post Exploitation

-After the attacker gains access to the target computer, the attacker have full control over the computer, everything can be done.
+After the attacker gains access to the target computer, the attacker has full control over the computer, everything can be done.

 ### Meterpreter